masadshoaib/YouTube-Optimizing-Ad-Experience-for-Gen-Z/README.md

 # YouTube – Optimizing Ad Experience for Gen Z

+YouTube wanted to understand what Generation Z viewers preferred when it came to brand-creator partnerships.
+They wanted to improve the ad-viewing experience for this upcoming generation.

-Conducted big data analytics with YouTube Ads team to understand Gen Z preferences for creator-brand collaborations, resulting in changes in YouTube platform UI and increasing ad engagement by 20%.
+We conducted big data analytics with YouTube Ads team to understand Gen Z preferences for creator-brand collaborations, resulting in changes in YouTube platform UI and increasing ad engagement by 20%.

 We utilized the social media listening tool, BrandWatch, to get an idea of the general conversation happening around ads among Gen Z viewers.
 Then, to get specific insights, we identified and analyzed three creator-brand partnerships:
 1) Highly appreciated: Bella Poarch x Moncler